 Under the terms of the current FHWA Nebraska Division guidance, NDOT has approval authority for RBP projects which are not on the NHS.
-If a RBP project which is not on the NHS requires a PIL, a copy of the PIL will be sent to FHWA for information only (See Chapter One: Roadway Design Standards, Section 10.A.2, of this manual).
+If a RBP project which is not on the NHS requires a PIL, a copy of the PIL will be sent to FHWA for information only.